VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: System Design

 \section{System Design}

-Motivated by the insights in \sref{sec:observations} and the problem formulation in \sref{sec:formulation}, we propose \name, a novel LLM serving system based on P/D disaggregation architecture for SLO-aware and energy-efficient LLM inference.
-We elaborate the design of \name in the following subsections.
+Motivated by the insights in \sref{sec:observations}, we propose \name, an LLM serving system built on a P/D disaggregation architecture to achieve SLO-aware and energy-efficient inference.
+The following subsections detail the design of \name.